NicolasWButler/NYC-School-Bus-Delays-Analysis.Excel/README.md

 ---

-### 4. Do delays follow patterns across weekdays?
+### 6. Do delays follow weekday patterns?
-- **Mondays** had the highest delay counts, while **Fridays** showed the lowest.
+- **Mondays** experienced the highest volume of delays.
-- This trend reflects traffic patterns: higher congestion at the start of the week and less commuting activity at the end.
+- **Fridays** were the smoothest, with fewer incidents, reflecting lighter traffic and early school dismissals.
+- Midweek delays were moderate but still significant.

 📂 File: [`Weekday_delay_patterns.xlsx`](./Weekday_delay_patterns.xlsx)